amd/amd_hsmp/README.md

 Loading
 -------

-If the HSMP module was installed you should use the modprobe command to load the module.
+If the HSMP modules are installed in standard path you should use the modprobe command to load the module.

+To load hsmp modules on platforms with ACPI supported BIOS (Family 0x1A, model 0x00-0x1F and future platforms):
+#> sudo modprobe hsmp_acpi

+To load hsmp module on non-ACPI BIOS(Family 0x19, model 0x00-0x1F, 0x30-0x3F, 0x90-0x9F, 0xA0-0xAF):
 #> sudo modprobe amd_hsmp

-The HSMP module can also be loaded using insmod if the module was not
-installed:

-#> sudo insmod ./amd_hsmp.ko

 DKMS support